“It’s a head turner,” says shop owner Dar Holdsworth. “This is the bike that the others wished they had the balls to ride.”

 And this is a claim they can back up — having earned numerous awards and national media attention in recent years.
 Placing first in the World Championships of bike building (production class) in 2011 and placing in the top five for the last six years; they’ve gained the admiration of their peers.

 The shop has won bike build offs and been selected by IronWorks magazine for two consecutive annual features to give away two promotional bikes.
 Darwin Motorcycles was selected to build the Official Bike of Daytona Bike Week 2011.
-And, the shop was also selected as a Top 10 production manufacturer in 2008 and awarded "Production Bobber of the Year" for 2009 by Easyriders and V-Twin Magazine.
+The shop was also selected as a Top 10 production manufacturer in 2008 and awarded "Production Bobber of the Year" for 2009 by Easyriders and V-Twin Magazine.

 Creating a custom bike